dhruvjain7074/daily-excel-dashboard/README.md

-# stock market dashboard
+# stock market dashboard for historical data
-Streamlit dashboard from sheets
+Streamlit dashboard from sheets still in the process of making it good and adding more data